 Lab

 Our lab is located in Department of Human Genetics at University of Chicago.
-We are broadly interested in understanding the genetic basis of complex human diseases.
-What are the genes and genetic variants that influence the susceptibility of diseases?
+We are interested in understanding the genetic basis of complex human diseases.
+What are the genetic variants that influence the susceptibility of diseases?
 What are the mechanisms linking genetic changes to phenotypic consequences?
-We develop and employ computational or statistical tools to address these challenges.
-Genomic technologies are generating a huge amount of data, exploring multiple dimensions of cellular processes such as transcriptome, epigenome and gene networks.
-These create great opportunities for computational analysis that extracts meaning from the data.
-We are particularly interested in developing novel methods that integrate multiple genomic datasets to have better power of detecting disease genes and gain deeper insights into the disease mechanisms.
+Human diseases are often characterized by disruption of regulatory process.
+We are broadly interested in how the regulatory sequences in the genomes interact with cellular environments to determine gene expression.
+We develop and employ computational and statistical tools to address these challenges.

 Systems_genetics